Table of contentsClick link to navigate to the desired location

 - Unexpected sender.
 If you receive an SMS from a bank you do not work with, it is immediately suspicious.

-- Too good to be true offer.
-For example, a message about winning something, even though you haven't entered any contest.
+- Too attractive offer.
+For example, a message about winning something, although you did not participate anywhere.

 - Suspicious link.
 If the URL looks unusual, it’s better not to open it.

-- Grammatical errors.
-Many fraudulent SMS contain spelling or stylistic mistakes.
+- Grammar mistakes.
+Many fraudulent SMS contain spelling or stylistic errors.

 - Call to action.
 Phrases like "click the link now" or "confirm your account" create pressure.